-Fiscal 2021 Executive Compensation Highlights
+Fiscal 2022 Executive Compensation Highlights

-In fiscal 2021, the key highlights of our executive compensation program included:
+In fiscal 2022, the key highlights of our executive compensation program included:

 - Base Salary and Target Cash Incentives.
 We maintained competitive base salary and target cash incentive levels for our executive officers to ensure competitive positioning relative to market pay levels and to ensure pay-and-performance alignment through our annual incentive program. - Equity Awards.
-We granted stock option awards to each of our executive officers with a three-year vesting schedule.
+We granted restricted stock unit ("RSU") and stock option awards to each of our executive officers with a three-year vesting schedule.
 We consider market-competitive pay levels for similarly-situated executives and our prior year performance when calibrating the target level of our equity awards.
-To that end, grants made in 2021 were sized to recognize outstanding performance in 2020 and to ensure that equity awards would deliver compensation and retention value closer to that provided to the companies in our compensation peer group.
-We believe that the stock options provide direct alignment between the interests of our stockholders and executive officers given that our stock price must increase above the option exercise price to provide any value to our executive officers (and all options granted to our executive officers in 2021 were "out of the money" at fiscal year end). - Annual Cash Incentives Paid Based on Corporate Performance.
-We funded 90% of our corporate objectives and paid annual cash incentive awards to our executive officers based on this performance. - Governance Enhancements.
-In 2021, we adopted a clawback policy that applies to cash and equity incentive awards held by our employees and stock ownership guidelines that apply to our executive officers and non-employee directors.
+To that end, grants made in 2022 were sized to recognize a more difficult operating environment in 2021 and to ensure that equity awards would deliver compensation and retention value similar to those provided by the companies in our compensation peer group.
+We believe that the stock options provide direct alignment between the interests of our stockholders and executive officers given that our stock price must increase above the option exercise price to provide any value to our executive officers. - Annual Cash Incentives Paid Based on Corporate Performance.
+We achieved 110% of our corporate objectives and paid annual cash incentive awards to our executive officers based on this performance.